fengdeyingzi/definetool/README-EN.md

 ## Deficiencies and limitations
 1. Do not use multiline comments /* */, between #define and #endif, and do not use # comments between #define and #endif in yaml files
 2. #Spaces cannot appear between and define
-3. Code replacement will not be backed up.
-If you are worried about code loss, please back up the code first
+3. The code before replacement will be backed up as a .bak file, but it is recommended to back up the code before replacement

 ## Default exclude folder:
 bin build .git .svn debug release